How Do I Take Care of Spam That Comes From Names in My Address Book but Not Their Email Addresses?

 DoNotPay Can Take Care of More Than Just Spam and Junk Mail

 DoNotPay provides useful services for its users both on and offline.
-All you have to do is get the app on your web browser and explore the possibilities.
+All you have to do is get the app on your and explore the possibilities.
 Here are a few things that DoNotPay simplifies:

 - Disputing traffic tickets

 - Jumping the phone queue when getting in touch with customer service reps